hsf-training/analysis-essentials/git/09-pullrequests.md

 Your code is then finally included upstream.
-On your local repository, if you want to work on a new feature, you can simply start over by [fetching remote changes first as explained earlier](#sync-your-local-repoository-with-remote-changes).
+On your local repository, if you want to work on a new feature, you can simply start over by [fetching remote changes first as explained earlier](#sync-your-local-repository-with-remote-changes).

 ## The social side of coding

-Using Pull/Merge Requests seems an overkill to someone, but they are a very efficient way to truly collaborate on large projects.
+Using Pull Requests can seem overly complicated at first, but they are a very efficient way to truly collaborate on large projects.

 * **A Pull Request represents an atomic unit of work.** You can open a Pull Request for adding a certain feature, composed by several commits with work in progresses, minor fixes, major bug fixes.
 When merged, the feature is finally there and complete, available to every collaborator.
-You reduce the chance of having incomplete and/or buggy features upstream.
+You reduce the chance of having incomplete and/or buggy features in released versions of the code.
 * **When writing a Pull Request, you know that your code will be viewed by someone.** This makes you more attentive to what other persons will think when they see it, making you a better collaborator.